NethermindEth/cairo-workshop/notes.md

 SLIDE: Workshop resources
   - URL of the workshop repo
   - QR Code to the workshop repo

-SLIDE: Prerequisites
-  - Setup the download and build of tools
+  - Prerequisites: Setup the download and build of tools

 TOOLS: